Lazar Kaganovich: "Iron Lazar"

 In all Party conferences of the later 1930s, he made speeches demanding increased efforts in the search for and prosecution of "foreign spies" and "saboteurs."
 For his ruthlessness in the execution of Stalin's orders, he was nicknamed "Iron Lazar."
-During the period of the Great Terror, starting in 1936, Kaganovich's signature appears on 188 out of 357 documented execution lists.
+During his time serving as Railways Commissar, Kaganovich participated in the murder of 36,000 people by signing death lists.
+Kaganovich had exterminated so many railwaymen that one official called to warn that one line was entirely unmanned.
+In 1936–39, Kaganovich's signature appears on 188 out of 357 documented execution lists.